joaoagro2017/GANLapRice/README.md

 ## Filtering blurry Synthetic Images
 python Laplacian.py

+After generating synthetic images of rice leaf diseases, use the laplacian filter to remove the blurry ones

 ## Synthetic Datasets of Rice Leaf Disease
 This url provides a 50,001 synthetic raw images of rice leaf diseases (Bacterial Blight, Tungro, Brown Spot and Rice Blast)